mytourist/api-documentation/index.md

 Each roomtype has his own set of price rates.
 You can have as many as you want, you can create eg. weekend arrangements or long and short-stay price rates based on a small amount of criteria.
 These price rates can be connected to platforms like booking.com.
 [Go to the documentation](price-rates.html) or jump direct to ..

 ### [Bookings](bookings.html)
 Via this endpoint it is possible to add and manage bookings from your own website/platform.
 It will create fully automatically the invoice and debtor.
 Bookings already placed by other connected providers are not editable.
-[Go to the documentation](bookings.html) or jump direct to ..
+[Go to the documentation](bookings.html) or jump direct to..

 # HTTP responses table
 <table>